-Pursuant to Section 6(m) of Act 83 of May 2, 1941, as amended ("Act 83"), LUMA herein submits to this Honorable Puerto Rico Energy Bureau of the Public Service Regulatory Board
+Pursuant to Section 6(m) of Act 83 of May 2, 1941, as amended ("Act 83")1, LUMA herein

-&lt;sup>1 Section 6 (m) of Act 83 requires the Puerto Rico Electric Power Authority ("PREPA") to submit, no later than May 31 of every year, to the Governor, both Houses of the Legislative Assembly and the Energy Bureau a report:
+1 Section 6 (m) of Act 83 requires the Puerto Rico Electric Power Authority ("PREPA") to submit, no later than May 31 of every year, to the Governor, both Houses of the Legislative Assembly and the Energy Bureau a report:

-[...] stating the measures taken during the preceding calendar year to address the emergencies that may arise with respect to the upcoming hurricane season and other atmospheric disturbances, including floods that may affect the electrical system of the Island.
+^[...] stating the measures taken during the preceding calendar year to address the emergencies that may arise with respect to the upcoming hurricane season and other atmospheric disturbances, including floods that may affect the electrical system of the Island.
 Likewise, said report shall present the adopted plans or protocols to be followed in case of fires in facilities and establishments of [PREPA].
 It shall also include any preventive measure identified for the conservation of the power lines in the event of an earthquake.
 The report shall include, but not be limited to, the following information: